-A host of new technology development developments and trends are threatening to upend the conventional operation of higher education institutions.
+A host of new technology developments and trends are threatening to upend the conventional operation of higher education institutions.
 KPMG's Stephen Parker, National Sector Leader for Education, discusses the potential transformations.

 The higher education sector is starting a major transformation.
 Stephen Parker, KPMG’s National Sector Leader for Education sees technology as a major driver, and that many institutions face challenges as they change their processes, structures, and cultures to accommodate and embrace digital disruption.